Local position-space two-nucleon potentials from leading to fourth order of chiral effective field theory: scattering and the deuteron

 where $N_{obs}$ denotes the total number of measured data points (observables), i.~e., $N_{obs}=\sum_A N_A$; and $N_{ne}$ is the number of experimental normalization uncertainties.
 We state results in terms of $\chi^2/N_{dat} \equiv \chi^2/$datum, where we use for the experimental $NN$ data the ``2016 database'' defined in Ref.~\cite{EMN17}.

 Each of the two steps described above, is done in two parts.
 In part one, we adjust the $pp$ potential, which fixes the $T=1$ partial waves (where $T$ denotes the total isospin of the two-nucleon system).
 In part two, the charge-dependence described in Sec.~\ref{sec_CD} is applied to obtain the $np$ $T=1$ phase shifts from the $pp$ ones.
 The $np$ $T=0$ partial-waves are then pinned down by first fitting phase shifts and, after that, minimizing the $\chi^2$ in regard to the $np$ data.
 During this last step, we allowed for minor changes of the $T=1$ parameters (which also modifies the $pp$ potential) to obtain an even lower overall $\chi^2$.
+We always minimize the $\chi^2$ for the energy range 0-190 MeV laboratory energy ($T_{\rm lab}$).
 For more details on the $NN$ database and the fitting procedure, see Ref.~\cite{EMN17}.

 The $nn$ potential is obtained by starting from the $pp$ version, replacing the proton mass by the neutron mass in the kinetic energy, leaving out Coulomb, and adjusting the zeroth-order contacts such as to reproduce the empirical $nn$ $^1S_0$ scattering length of --18.95 fm~\cite{Gon06,Che08}.